 3. Measure From The Front Of The Seat To The Front Carriage

-550mm from the front of the kart is generally a good place to start (but always check the manual for your specific kart to be 100% sure).
-This generally gives the 40/60 balance you are looking for and can be adjusted around 10-15mm as needed by driver preference.
+550 mm from the front of the kart is generally a good place to start (but always check the manual for your specific kart to be 100% sure).
+This generally gives the 40/60 balance you are looking for and can be adjusted around 10-15 mm as needed according to driver preference.

 4. Mark The Spots Where You Are Going To Drill

-Mark the spots where you are going to drill into the sides of the seat (top half left and right sides).
-Mark these points using a marker and try to be as accurate as possible.
+Mark the spots where you are going to drill into the sides of the seat (on the top half of the left and right sides) and try to be as accurate as possible.
 If your seat isn’t fitting close to the side mounts you can use a hammer to bend them into place.

 5. Drill The Holes